sammshen/lm-deepseek-diagnostics/README.md

-**Step 2:** We have confirmed that there is a trivial difference (0.683 vs 0.684) between using LMCache and not using LMCache with a model like llama.
+**Step 2:** We have confirmed that there is a trivial difference (0.683 vs 0.684) between using LMCache and not using LMCache with a dense model like llama.
 In `vllm/distributed/kv_transfer/kv_connector/utils.py`, we find a critical section.